Kentik - Network Observability

 • Preparing for significant network transitions, such as adding a new geographic market to a service offering or moving an existing data center to the cloud.

-• Ensuring the performance of one’s own service offerings is adhering to customer SLAs, and providing regular reporing on performance versus such SLAs.
+• Ensuring the performance of one’s own service offerings is adhering to customer SLAs, and providing regular reporting on performance versus such SLAs.

 Digital Experience Monitoring and Synthetic Monitoring Agents

-Synthetic tests conducted by a DEM solution will ideally be performed from multiple geographic locations in order to identify problems with specific network links and understand performance metrics with respect to users in different regions.
+Synthetic tests conducted by a DEM solution will ideally be performed from multiple geographic locations to identify problems with specific network links and understand performance metrics concerning users in different regions.

-For example, Kentik has built out a global network of synthetic testing agents that are used by customers to verify performance levels of all major public or private cloud-based applications and SaaS applications.
-These agents have been located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, IBM Clouds and these vantage points keep growing.
+For example, Kentik has built out a global network of synthetic testing agents that customers use to verify performance levels of all major public or private cloud-based applications and SaaS applications.
+These agents have been located inside Amazon Web Services, Google Cloud Platform, Microsoft Azure, Alibaba Cloud, and IBM Cloud, and these vantage points keep growing.

 Challenges of Digital Experience Monitoring

-Despite the many benefits of Digital Experience Monitoring, there are several challenges associated with implementing a DEM strategy.
+Despite the many benefits of Digital Experience Monitoring, several challenges are associated with implementing a DEM strategy.
 One of the biggest challenges is the mix of technologies that DEM solutions rely on.
-To get a full picture of their digital experience, organizations need to pull data from a variety of sources, including synthetic monitoring, real user monitoring, and end user experience monitoring.
-This can sometimes requires a complex technology stack that can be challenging to manage.
+To get a complete picture of their digital experience, organizations need to pull data from a variety of sources, including synthetic monitoring, real-user monitoring, and end-user experience monitoring.
+This sometimes requires a complex technology stack that can be challenging to manage.

-Additionally, the challenge of pulling the right data they need to get a full picture of their digital experience can be a major obstacle.
+Additionally, the challenge of pulling the right data to get a complete picture of their digital experience can be a significant obstacle.
 DEM solutions need to be able to collect data on user behavior across multiple devices, applications, and networks, which can be difficult to achieve without the right tools in place.
-Furthermore, analyzing and interpreting the data collected can be a daunting task, as it requires expertise in multiple areas, including network performance monitoring, application performance monitoring, and web security.
+Furthermore, analyzing and interpreting the collected data can be daunting, as it requires expertise in multiple areas, including network performance monitoring, application performance monitoring, and web security.

-Ideal DEM solutions help solve these challenges while still incorporating all the necessary capabilities.
-They need to provide a unified platform that can integrate seamlessly with existing technology stacks and provide actionable insights into the digital experience.
+Ideal DEM solutions help solve these challenges while incorporating all the necessary DEM capabilities.
+They should provide a unified platform that can integrate seamlessly with existing technology stacks and provide actionable insights into the digital experience.
 Additionally, they need to provide easy-to-use analytic capabilities that allow users to easily access the data they need to make informed decisions.
-By addressing these challenges head-on, organizations can fully leverage the benefits of DEM to improve their digital processes and enhance end-user experience.
+By addressing these challenges head-on, organizations can fully leverage the benefits of DEM to improve their digital processes and enhance the end-user experience.

 Evaluating Digital Experience Monitoring Tools for Your DEM Strategy